What Is an MSc Degree, and Should You Get One?

 The MSci is an undergraduate course that will typically take you four years to complete and allows you to graduate with a master’s level degree.
 The MSci is less common than the MSc and is generally associated with professional coursework.

-As an alternative to choosing the MSci course track, you could earn a three-year undergraduate bachelor's of science (BSc) and then your master's level MSc.
+Alternatively, you can choose the MSci course track, where you could earn a three-year undergraduate bachelor's of science (BSc) and then your master's level MSc.
 However, you’ll generally earn master's level credentials in less time with the MSci.
 It consists of three years of bachelor's level classes and a final year of more intense courses and seminars at the master's level.

 Both of these degrees are more common in the UK than in the United States.